jmmnn/linksSDGs/readme.md

 Use a terminal connection to your Server.

-Find out what is wrong:
-#Test the Solr server is running:
+-Test the Solr server is running:
   $ curl http://localhost:8081/solr

 #Test the Web application is running:
   $ curl http://localhost:8080/

 If Solr down:
   $ python linksSDGs/start_solr.py

 If Webapp is down:
   $ cd linksSDGs/Webapp_v_2_4/
   $ nohup gunicorn -b 0.0.0.0:8080 index:app &